1,000+ Opportunities

 Include a maintenance and upkeep plan in your application.
 Private Group Fitness classes with Recreational Services: Minimum of 10 participants for virtual classes or 12 for onsite.
 Include the requested date, time, and location in your application.

-Based on current listing details, eligibility includes: Departments/units within the University of Iowa that meet at least two eligibility criteria related to employee Personal Health Assessment participation and wellness culture integration.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Departments/units within the University of Iowa that meet at least two eligibility criteria related to employee Personal Health Assessment participation (50% completion or plan to increase), active Wellness Ambassador o….
+Confirm the full requirements in the official notice before applying.